ligerjohn/ligermobile-template/README.md

 ## Modify app.json

 Having two new pages that you can't see isn't terribly interesting.
 So let's do something with them.
 Let's add them to the tab.
+You can find ```app.json``` in the app folder.

 You start out with: